 CPUs, related to Intel Pentium 4 1.4 GHz (RK80531PC017G0K)

-• Highlighted numbers and features indicate whether specific processor performs better or worse than Pentium 4 1.4 GHz (RK80531PC017G0K)
+• Highlighted numbers and features indicate whether specific processor performs better or worse than the Pentium 4 1.4 GHz (RK80531PC017G0K)

 • Within each category, the CPUs are sorted from slower (at the top) to faster (at the bottom)